mahmoud/zerover/entries/0verview.md

 surprising and exciting move, the creator of SemVer has returned to the light himself!

-So kudos to [Tom][toml_tom], for helping ZeroVer triumph over his own SemVer, [TOML's stated versioning scheme since 0.1 in 2013][toml_2013].
+So hats off to [Tom][toml_tom], it must not have been easy to turn his back on his own SemVer, [TOML's stated versioning scheme since 0.1 in 2013][toml_2013].
 In SemVer Tom's words:

 > *If your software is being used in production, it should probably already be 1.0.0.*